Velocity Calculator

 These formulas form the foundation of classical mechanics and are derived from the definitions of velocity and acceleration.
 The basic velocity formula (v = d/t) applies to uniform motion, while the equations involving acceleration are used for uniformly accelerated motion.
 These relationships are essential for understanding motion in one dimension and serve as building blocks for more complex kinematic analysis.

-Let's work through practical examples of velocity calculations:
+Let's work through practical examples of velocity calculations covering different scenarios:

 Example 1: Basic Velocity Calculation